nickcash/open-data-500/readme.md

 understood the questionnaire properly.

 ### Sampling strategy
+The Open Data 500 uses a sampling strategy that they term "comprehensive call".
+That sounds really complicated, but it's actually quite simple.

 The questionnaire results can be considered a convenience sample [convenience sample](http://en.wikipedia.org/wiki/Accidental_sampling) of companies that meet the Open Data 500 eligibility criteria.